modcomlearning/medilabDashboard/README.md

-Call the SideBar in MainContent, Add It Below the TopBar in below code.
+Call the SideBar in MainContent, Add it Below the Before TopBar in below code.

      // src/components/MainContent.jsx